augustogoncalves/dotnetcoreheroku/README.md

 1. On the Integrated Terminal, run `dotnet add ForgeSample package Autodesk.Forge`

+   A popup should appear asking to **Restore**, which downloads the newly added package.
 Confirm that under ForgeSample.csproj the newly added line `<PackageReference Include="Autodesk.Forge" Version="1.2.0" />` (the actual varion may be higher)

 2. Under **.vscode** folder, open **launch.json**, search for `ASPNETCORE_ENVIRONMENT` env var and add the Forge variables, as shown below: